TaTooKa/microfate/pages/actions.rst

 Difficulty
 ----------

-Difficulty for an Action roll can be either fixed or opposed.
+Difficulty for an Action roll can be either **fixed** or **opposed**.

-When you attempt something against the environment or an entity that cannot perform an action by themselves, it is normally a fixed difficulty.
+When you attempt something against the environment or an entity that cannot perform an action by themselves, it is normally a **fixed difficulty**, arbitrarily set by the GM.
 It ranges from 0 to 8, being 2 to 4 the default for most cases.

-When your Action is made against an opponent or entity that can actively defend, it is normally an opposed roll, with the defender setting the difficulty; whoever rolls higher succeeds.
+When your Action is made against an opponent or entity that can actively defend, it is normally an **opposed roll**, with the defender setting the difficulty with a Defend Action; whoever rolls higher succeeds.
 A tie always goes for the attacker (or the initiating actor).